blueycode/blueycode/README.md

 # Hello!
 Welcome to Bluey Code

 * 🎞 Bluey Code contributes to the web development community by spreading knowledge-rich videos for free.
-* 📘 Our videos are ASMR-based, which means they are a great place to relax and learn about programming at the same time.
 * 👨‍💻 Feel free to contribute to any of our projects.

 ## Connect with us